 My Approach to Helping

-My approach is holistic, integrative, warm, and highly collaborative.
-I integrate a number of evidence-based therapeutic modalities, from EMDR to trauma-focused cognitive behavioral therapy to control mastery approaches to depth psychology, to the clinical applications of deep imagination.
+My approach is integrative, warm, and highly collaborative.
+I integrate a number of evidence-based therapeutic modalities, from EMDR to mindfulness-based cognitive behavioral therapy to to depth psychology, to the clinical applications of deep imagination.
 I bring a trauma and attachment lens into all of my work, as well as internal family systems, and emotional literacy perspective.
 I draw on each aspect of my training intuitively in session, and I always hold my clients in warmth, genuine compassion, and non-judgment.
 Above all, I view each of my clients as a whole, not as a set of behaviors or symptoms -- I view each client as multi-faceted, layered, complex, and entirely worthy of love.

 I try to be like an ideal family member, or a fairy godmother, to my clients in the sense that the very most important thing I can do is to become one of the most helpful members of their internal community.
 This is the gift of therapy that keeps on giving -- Years after our work together, you should still be able to conjure my voice in your memory, cheering you on and believing in you and validating you completely.
 The goal is to move you towards becoming this person for yourSELF, and bringing many more people into your life who also believe in you and validate you completely.
 Self-love and self-compassion are highly emphasized in my practice.
 I always have oracle cards and art supplies in my office as a way to help more visual clients get to the root of what is coming up in the session and in life.